 Why is my pension payment not on the first of the month this month?

-The Fund is aware that it creates frustration for retirees when payments are made after the first of the month, which occurs when the 1st is not a banking day (for example, when the 1st is on a weekend or a holiday).
+We understand it may be frustrating for retirees to receive their payments after the first of the month.
+This usually occurs when the first day of the month is on a weekend or a holiday, when banks are not open).
 This schedule, however, is not set by the Fund but is dictated by the City Retirement Ordinance and banking schedules.